Skip to main content

 config.AddJsonFile("appsettings.json");

-// Override connection string with container's connection string
+// Override with container connection string

 config.AddInMemoryCollection(new Dictionary<string, string>